pinojs/pino/docs/help.md

 Node.js.

 <a id="stackdriver"></a>
-## Mapping Pino Log Levels to Google Cloud Logging (Stackdriver) Serverity Levels
+## Mapping Pino Log Levels to Google Cloud Logging (Stackdriver) Severity Levels

 Google Cloud Logging uses `severity` levels instead log levels.
 As a result, all logs may show as INFO level logs while completely ignoring the level set in the pino log.
 Google Cloud Logging also prefers that